-To provide employees tuition assistance in the pursuit of educational opportunities for professional growth and development.
+To provide criteria for awarding active employees tuition assistance to cover tuition costs in the pursuit of educational opportunities for professional growth and development.

 - Spring Semester: First Friday in November